Special routes of U.S. Route 64: Winchester business route

+Cleveland bypass

+U.S. Route 64 Bypass (US 64 Byp.) was constructed as the southeastern part of the Cleveland beltway, known as APD-40.
+The route is part of Corridor K of the Appalachian Development Highway System.

+North Carolina

 Hayesville business loop

 U.S. Route 64 Business (US 64 Bus) was established in 1971 when mainline US 64 was placed on new bypass south of Hayesville.
 The business routes follows the old alignment through the downtown area, via Hwy 64 Business, Hiwassee Street and Main Street.